oscarsaleta/PBala/README.md

 - Programming languages: **C**, **Python**:
     + For C and Python we use the `argv` arrays so make sure the program can read and use those variables (and perform the error checking because this software has no way of knowing if the data file is suitable for your program).
 - Octave:
-    + We define the `taskArgs` list as a _cell array_, so you need to use the proper indexind and accessors to use the stored values (see [the Examples section](Examples/README.md#octave "Octave section in Examples") for more information).
+    + We define the `taskArgs` list as a _cell array_, so you need to use the proper indexing and accessors to use the stored values (see [the Examples section](Examples/README.md#octave "Octave section in Examples") for more information).

 ### Procedure of execution